induktio/thinker/Details.md

 Tech balance feature will prioritize certain important techs for the AIs when choosing what to research, such as the requirements for formers, crawlers, recycling tanks, children's creches, and the 3 technologies to allow the production of more than 2 resources per square.
 If these techs are not available for research, the tech progression is unaffacted by this feature.
 It will also not affect player faction research in any way.

-For testing purposes it is also possible to run old/new AIs side-by-side.
-For example `factions_enabled=3` makes only the factions in the first 3 slots to use Thinker AI if they are not player-controlled.
-By default `factions_enabled=7` setting enables Thinker AI for all computer factions.
-Regardless of which AI is enabled, all of them should receive the same production bonuses that are set in the config file.

 Diplomacy changes
 =================
-For the most part, AI factions utilize vanilla game engine logic when deciding on any actions having to do with diplomacy.
+For the most part, AI factions utilize original game logic when deciding on any actions having to do with diplomacy.
 There are some notable exceptions where Thinker patches existing diplomacy dialogue and decision making.

 Energy loan dialogue ("generous schedule of loan payments") has been revamped to make better decisions on what kind of loans to grant.
 AI willingness for loan granting is now heavily dependent on treaty status, diplomatic friction, integrity blemishes, and the relative size of the factions (more powerful opponent factions are disliked).
 AI also has new dialogue when they reject a proposed loan.